-The Section of Nephrology, Augusta University, is offering a one year AST approved Renal Transplant Fellowship starting July 1, 2008.
+The Section of Nephrology, in the Medical College of Georgia at Augusta University, is offering a one year AST approved Renal Transplant Fellowship starting July 1, 2008.
 The mission of the fellowship is to provide broad-based and in-depth training in the field of Transplant Nephrology, with the aim of developing outstanding Transplant Nephrologists and future leaders in this field.

-The transplant program is an area of excellence for the Section of Nephrology and the Augusta University.
+The transplant program is an area of excellence for the Section of Nephrology and the Medical College of Georgia.
 Our program was started in 1968, and to date has performed a total of 1839 kidney and kidney pancreas transplants.
 It is an area of rapid growth--100 transplants were completed in 2007, representing a 40% increase over 2006.
 We are projected to do more than 125 transplants next year.
 Our program is at the cutting edge of transplant nephrology and takes part in innovative clinical trials.
-The Augusta University has excellent research facilities and internationally renowned investigators at the Institute of Molecular Medicine and Genetics (IMMAG), who frequently collaborate with our medical staff.
+The Medical College of Georgia at Augusta University has excellent research facilities and internationally renowned investigators in the Department of Neuroscience and Regnerative Medicine, who frequently collaborate with our medical staff.

 With more than 3,000 outpatient visits per year, the transplant clinic offers a unique environment to participate in the outpatient management of kidney and other solid organ transplant recipients.
 A number of different services are provided through the clinic including focused transplant care, attention to blood pressure, cardiac, bone, and metabolic aspects that are unique to transplantation.